eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 The code is too long to put it one big code block, so I'll go through the individual cases separately.

+The first non-trivial case is the `let` statement.
+Here we just check that if a variable is of a linear type[^linearish], and if so, add it to the state table with the initial state of `Unconsumed`, recur into the body of the `let` statement, which is where the variable is defined, and then take it out of the table.

 ```ocaml
   | TLet (_, name, ty, expr, body) ->
      (* First, check the expression. *)